 For the best part of the last decade, Perth has been all about the latest brand spanking new café, bar or restaurant.
 While this dining boom has been going on, there has been many venues quietly closing their doors – there are so many restaurants that have closed in Perth over the last few years.

 With recent high profile closings, I realised that about 10% of the spots I’ve dined at in the last 5 years have closed.
-There’s lots of restaurants that have closed in Perth that I never even made it to before they closed their doors, like Greenhouse, Cantina 663, The Terrace Hotel, GoGos, and the iconic Witches Caldron.
+There’s lots of restaurants that have closed in Perth that I never even made it to before they shut up shop, like Greenhouse, Cantina 663, The Terrace Hotel, GoGos, and the iconic Witches Caldron.
 I was probably the only person in Perth never to enjoy their garlic prawns!

 So why are all the restaurants closing?

-Restaurants close all the time.
+Restaurants close in Perth all the time.
 It’s the nature of the dining scene.
 But what we ‘ve been seeing in the last 2 years are a lot more businesses failing than usual and failing fast.

 There is a huge oversupply of restaurants in Perth.
 There is simply too many seats and not enough bums to fill them.
 When the Trustee, Fuyu and Restaurant Amuse closed their doors in 2017, I thought that there would be a slow-down in new openings, but there’s still a new café, bar or eatery opening every 5 minutes.
 Hat’s off to these restaurateurs taking a punt – they are very, very brave!

 Customers complain about the high price of eating out in Perth.
 This is a valid reason for people dining at home.
 If you look carefully there is definitely quality, value for money dining still to be had.
 Hospitality workers put in the hard yards, particularly the kitchen teams.
 I’ve seen the blood, sweat and tears, not to mention ridiculous amounts of overtime.
 They deserve to be paid fairly and well.
 The margins in any hospitality business are tight.
 It’s no wonder they have to hike their prices to try to break even, due to sky high rents, wage bills, quality produce and other overheads.